AyusheeMittal/EVA5/Session14/README.md

 Not all classes are present in an image.
 Also one image may have many repitions of the same class.
 For example, a group of construction workers without helmets, but with vests and boots.

-The dataset is available under:    <provide link to gdrive>
+The dataset is available under:   https://drive.google.com/drive/u/1/folders/1nD1cdLk5y-rpmtiXH-JeU5vLvLLYVVyp

 ## Explanation: